 Windows Update error 0x80071a91

 The error code 0x80071a91 occurs when the “Transaction support within the specified file system resource manager is not started or was shut down due to an error.”
-This happens when a service named File System Resource Manager (FSRM) doesn’t work as expected, though the reasons could be more.
+This happens when a service named File System Resource Manager (FSRM) Service doesn’t work as expected, though the reasons could be more.

 Try the following troubleshooting to resolve the issue: